More Companies are Choosing the Booth over the Boardroom

 “Conducting business meetings over lunch is a great way to establish a relationship with a client or potential business colleague,” said Randle.
 “As we like to say at Soulman’s, ‘why not do business over brisket?’
 Lunch meetings allow professionals to break up their workday while getting to know each other.”

 About Soulman’s Bar-B-Que

 For more than 40 years, Soulman’s Bar-B-Que has satisfied the hardest to please barbecue lovers…Texans!
 Their selections of meats are cooked “low and slow” over hickory in a time-honored tradition: beef brisket, ham, hot links, sausage, turkey, chicken, pulled pork and, the crowd favorite, ribs.
 Ranch House Beans and Spicy Cream Corn are among the delicious homemade sides.

 Soulman’s currently owns and operates 15 North and East Texas locations in Cedar Hill, Dallas, Forney, Garland, Greenville, Hurst, Lancaster, Mesquite, Quinlan, Rockwall (2), Royse City, Terrell, Van and Allen – the newest location.
-To learn more about Soulman’s Bar-B-Que, visit them online at https://soulmans.globerunnerstaging.com or on Facebook at https://www.facebook.com/soulmansbbq.
+To learn more about Soulman’s Bar-B-Que, visit our catering capabilities online at Soulmans BBQ Catering or on Facebook at https://www.facebook.com/soulmansbbq.